 (f) A scholarship recipient shall maintain a grade point average of at least 2.5 on a 4.0 scale.

 (g) Each recipient of a scholarship under this section may hold the award for 5 years of full–time study or 8 years of part–time study.

-(h) A scholarship recipient shall file for federal and State financial aid by March 1 of each year.
+(2) Scholarship recipients who file for financial aid must file by March 1 of each year.